combogenomics/MeStudio/README.md

 ## Installing MeStudio (Mac OSX users)

-You easily run MeStudio on Max OSX by using `imestudio` but before starting there's a two steps passage to be done.
+You easily run MeStudio on Max OSX by using `imestudio.sh` but before starting there's a two steps passage to be done.
 Please manually add the path of the folder in which you want to locate MeStudio by typing:
 ```
-nano imestudio
+nano imestudio.sh
 ```
 In the `INSTALLATION_DIR=` (line 10) you can add your path.
 ```